drwhut/tabletop-club/docs/general/contributing/ways_to_contribute.rst

    Manual pull requests for translations will be closed, as Weblate keeps it's own fork of the project, and we want to avoid having merge conflicts occur.

-   The only exception to this is the ``README.md`` file, which is not included in Weblate - feel free to provide a translation for this file with the name ``README.<locale>.md``, and send in a pull request!

 .. image:: https://hosted.weblate.org/widgets/tabletop-club/-/287x66-white.png
    :alt: Translation status
    :target: https://hosted.weblate.org/engage/tabletop-club/